AdobeDocs/analytics-platform.en/help/report-builder/report-builder-export.md

 ## Supported export locations

-In the legacy Report Builder, you could schedule a workbook to be delivered by email or by FTP.
+[AA only] In the legacy Report Builder, you could schedule a workbook to be delivered by email or by FTP.
 Because of security concerns, we no longer support FTP in the new Report Builder.

-These export locations are supported:
+These public-cloud export locations are supported:

 * Amazon S3 Role ARN
 * Google Cloud Platform